-To assist in determining how to allocate ESG funds, Fulton County held several community meetings throughout the years as Covid funding was allocated and spoke with stakeholders to identify priority and evolving needs.
-Stakeholders include emergency, transitional, and supportive housing providers; service providers and community organizations; and local government agencies.
+The County is not expecting to receive ESG fund sin 2023; however, in the expenditure of 2020 and 2021 funds, the County consulted stakeholders include emergency, transitional, and supportive housing providers; service providers and community organizations; and local government agencies.

-Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities

-Representative agencies, groups, and organization that were contacted during the year and specifically for the 2021 Annual Action Plan are shown in the table on the following pages.
-In addition to the agencies listed, others may have participated in public meetings or COC meetings.
+Representative agencies, groups, and organization that were contacted during the year and specifically for the 2023 Annual Action Plan are shown in the table on the following pages.
+In addition to the agencies listed, others may have participated in public meetings.